hinchley2018/hinchley2018/README.md

 ## About me
 - 🔭 I’m currently building .NET APIs & React user experiences at CarMax🚗
-- 🏫 I'm teaching the next generation of full-stack devs in my evenings at [NJIT Coding Bootcamp](https://digitalskills.njit.edu/software-development-bootcamp/).
+- 🏫 I'm teaching the next generation of full-stack devs in my evenings at [ThriveDX Coding Bootcamp](https://thrivedx.com/for-education/solutions/software-development-bootcamp).
 - 🌱 I’m currently learning about Salesforce and Apex programming.
 - 📖 I'm reading: [DevOps HandBook](https://www.amazon.com/DevOps-Handbook-World-Class-Reliability-Organizations/dp/1942788002) and
 - 🤔 I’m looking for help with: finding an open-source project to give back to community!